kevin451s/Project2/readme.md

 #MVP
 My goal for MVP is to have a fully functional site where users can at least login and view photos.

 #Approach Taken
 I first started making my Wireframes.
 I had an idea of what I wanted my site to look like.
 I then began on my ERD's.
 This would give me direction and a starting place to begin making my app.
 After making my ERD, I began making my controllers and models.
 After making the controller and models, I began to work on my routes.

+#Installation Instructions
+To install game you must first

+#Known Issues
+You cant buy images yet.
+Some images render differently depending on quality and size of photo.
+Still no animations.